 Located inside the American Jazz Museum, The Blue Room features local, national and international talent.
 Guests find themselves surrounded by star-studded memorabilia as performers honor the greats and showcase their own music.
 Closed Tuesday, Wednesday and Sundays.

 Music may carry into the night, but it should also be celebrated during the day.
 The Phoenix does just that.
-Catch a jazz brunch on Saturdays and Sundays from 10 a.m. – 2 p.m. to savor great food with a side of live music.
+Catch a jazz brunch on Sundays from 10 a.m. – 2 p.m. to savor great food with a side of live music.

-Whether you’re shopping for apparel, dining on oriental cuisine, pampering yourself at a spa or laughing out-loud at the Kansas City Improv Comedy Club and Dinner Theatre, this mixed-use outdoor entertainment complex has something for everyone.
+Whether you’re shopping for apparel, dining on international cuisine, pampering yourself at a spa or laughing out-loud at the Kansas City Improv Comedy Club and Dinner Theatre, this mixed-use outdoor entertainment complex has something for everyone.

 Browse more than 120 quality dealer booths at this 30,000-square-foot antique mall.
 It’s easy to find parking, simply look for the 60-foot by 120-foot mural of Lewis and Clark decorating their exterior wall.
 After you’ve purchased your treasures, try one of the restaurants in nearby City Market or dessert at Betty Rae’s Ice Cream.